-Aggressive Texas Lawyers Confront Charges of Burglary and Theft
+Aggressive Houston Lawyers Confront Charges of Burglary and Theft

 Houston law firm defends individuals accused of property crimes

 In prosecuting property crimes, police and prosecutors often overlook key information.
-At The Law Offices of Scardino & Fazel, our Houston lawyers challenge questionable evidence and identify each potential defense that exists for our clients facing theft or burglary charges.
+At Scardino & Scardino, our Houston lawyers challenge questionable evidence and identify each potential defense that exists for our clients facing theft or burglary charges.
 Often, these types of allegations are brought based on deceptive or mistaken testimony.
 We won’t rest until the truth is uncovered and your due process rights are honored.
 Whether you face a serious charge of robbery or a misdemeanor vandalism charge, you can rely on our attorneys to deliver a comprehensive and compelling defense.

 Knowledgeable attorneys offer advice on various types of theft charges